mattpap/masters-thesis/sphinx/src/groebner.rst

 The structure of vertex coloring
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Till this point we showed how to check with SymPy that a graph is $k$--colorable or not.
+Till this point we showed how to check with |sympy| that a graph is $k$--colorable or not.
 However, using
 the |groebner| bases method, we can obtain much more exiting result.
 Suppose that $G$ is a lexicographic
 |groebner| basis of a system of polynomials $F$ describing a vertex $k$--coloring problem.
 To prove
 that a graph is $k$--colorable we used the fact that $G \not= \{1\}$.
 We know that $G$ and $F$ have